martindilling/fullrate-online-coding-style-guide/coding-style-guide.md

 This guide extends and expands on [PSR-1], the basic coding standard and [PSR-2], the coding style guide.

+The changes to PSR-2 will be defined as the same number as the original PSR-2 document.
+Because of this the additions is starting from 8 to avoid any confusion.

 The intent of this guide is to reduce cognitive friction when scanning code from different authors.
 It does so by enumerating a shared set of rules and expectations about how to format PHP code.